Call Today! 888-234-8376

 Around 289,696 women in the US have cervical cancer, and an estimated 13,170 new cases appear each year.5

-This is why it is so important for women to routinely be screened for cervical cancer because early cervical cancer cases are not likely to present themselves with any kind of symptoms and can only be detected by screening for pre-cancerous cells during a gynecological exam.
+It's important for women to routinely be screened for cervical cancer.
+Early cases are not likely to present themselves with any kind of symptoms and can only be detected by screening for pre-cancerous cells during a gynecological exam.

-The good news is that if your cervical cancer is discovered early (stage 0), and you have it surgically removed, you may still be able to qualify for a traditional term or whole life insurance policy at low life insurance rates.
+The good news is that if your condition is discovered early (stage 0) and you have it surgically removed, you may still be able to qualify for a traditional term or whole life insurance policy at low life insurance rates.

 For more information about applying for a traditional term or whole life insurance policy after being diagnosed with cervical cancer, we would recommend that you check out our article: Qualifying for Life Insurance with Cervical Cancer